A quantum version of Pollard's Rho of which Shor's Algorithm is a particular case: Floyd's algorithm as a strategy for the Pollard's Rho Problem

 Floyd's algorithm has the merit that it takes constant space, since it essentially needs to hold only two numbers in memory, but the worst case time-complexity of the strategy is $\Theta(\mu + \lambda)$, where $\lambda$ is the length of the cycle and $\mu$ is the length of the tail.

 We now proceed to the new result that allows us to characterize nontrivial collisions.
-The theorem leads us to a quantum version of Pollard's Rho of which \sa\ is a restricted version, so it allows us to have an understanding of Shor's algorithm which was not clear until now.
+The theorem leads us to a quantum version of Pollard's Rho of which \sa\ is particular case.